IRT-SystemX/bcm-poller/README.md

-# eth-poller
+# bcm-poller

-Ethereum event poller with RESTful API.
+Event poller with RESTful API for both Ethereum and Hyperledger Fabric.

+## Ethereum

 It connects to an Ethereum node and it gathers information about the network.
 In particular, it listens for blocks and it keeps count of specific events or mined blocks into counters available throught a REST API.
 It also keeps balance information for specific accounts.